nmpacheco/nmpacheco.github.io/index.md

 I've been helping building software to support SRE's way of doing things and also pretending to be one.
 Still dealing with good old ITIL ;)
-Linux, docker, swarm, python, go, elasticsearch, kibana, kafka, hashicorp vault, nexus, ansible, AWX, jenkins, postgres, mysql, javascript, machine learning and others are all part of our toolbox.
+Linux, docker, swarm, python, go, elasticsearch, kibana, kafka, hashicorp vault, nexus, ansible, AWX, jenkins, git, gitlab, postgres, mysql, javascript, machine learning and others are all part of our toolbox.
 Those, Oracle, Solaris, AIX, SAP, a nice salad of web and application servers, other fine combination of cloud providers, among others, are the technologies supported.
+A time and trend dependent combination of these and others mentioned bellow have been a constant presence along the years.

 AI enthusiast starting with ml and deep learning.